webdriverio/webdriverio/CONTRIBUTING.md

 #### Set Up Project

-In order to set up this project and start contributing follow this step by step guide:
+You can immediately start working on the code using [a pre-setup Gitpod environment](https://gitpod.io/#https://github.com/webdriverio/webdriverio) (read more on this [here](https://bromann.dev/post/development-environment-for-webdriverio/)).
+If you like to develop on the project locally follow this step by step guide:

 * Fork the project.
 * Clone the project somewhere on your computer